Menu

 This category was approved by members at the AGM in January 2017.
 Any persons teaching advanced musical performance at a tertiary institution may be invited by Council to become an Honorary Fellow.

-Honorary Fellows must be available to contribute to Continuous Professional Development activities for music teachers through the IRMTNZ.
+Honorary Fellows must be available to contribute to Professional Development activities for music teachers through the IRMTNZ.

-We currently have two Honorary Fellows:
+We currently have four Honorary Fellows:

 Gillian Ansell MNZM – read Gillian’s Biography here